 Currently, the biggest renewable sectors in New Zealand are geothermal, hydro, wind, and bioenergy.

 Geothermal is the most abundant resource for New Zealand because the country sits above a tectonic plate boundary in the Earth’s crust.
 As the most abundant resource, geothermal energy supplies New Zealand with 22% of its total energy supply and over 17% of its total electricity supply.

 Currently, companies and investors are looking for ways to make the geothermal energy industry more accessible to everyday people.
 They are also investigating direct heat supplies, rather the building up large power plants to generate energy.

 New, incredible energy source in New Zealand

-One of the newest renewable energy sectors is wave and tidal energy.
+One of the newest renewable energy sectors is a wave and tidal energy.
 This sector, while still being studied, shows a great deal of promise.
 New Zealand is leading the world in researching the phenomenon.
 Moreover, the country is also home to the world’s first and only wave and tidal power device.

 Investment in this industry lies in the creation and development of machines which convert wave and tidal flows into electricity.
 As of now, underwater turbines are the farthest that researchers have gotten.
-There is demand for technology which makes this process faster and easier.
+There is a demand for technology which makes this process faster and easier.

 Ready to invest in the future?

 The renewable energy industries in both Australia and New Zealand present a host of opportunities for businesses and investors.
 Ultimately, these two countries could become the world’s leading renewable energy suppliers.
 It is important to get involved in this ground-breaking industry while there’s still time.